KunkunYang/GenderBiasHSR/README.md

 ## A Causal Inference Method for Reducing Gender Bias in Word Embedding Relations (AAAI 2020)

+### Paper
+Our paper "A Causal Inference Method for Reducing Gender Bias in Word Embedding Relations" is accepted by AAAI 2020.
+The arXiv version of this paper (with appendix) is: https://arxiv.org/abs/1911.10787

+This repository contains the code of the above paper.

 ### Instruction

 - Please run the file "HSR-GloVe_Gender Direction Relation_&_Lexical- and Sentence-Level Evaluation.ipynb" first to get the post-processed embedding ("hsrglove_wiki_vectors.txt").